-Culture Consultation Discussed
+Culture consultation discussed

 The Ministry of Culture will begin its public consultation on a draft policy in an effort to ensure both culture and heritage are preserved in the Cayman Islands.
-Roy McTaggart the Culture Councilor and Nancy Bernard the Deputy Chief Officer joined Cayman 27’s Tammi Sulliman to talk about this consultation period we are embarking on.
+Culture Councillor Roy McTaggart and Deputy Chief Officer Nancy Barnard join Cayman 27’s Tammi Sulliman to talk about this consultation period we are embarking on.

 -